-EMPLOYEES VS. INDEPENDENT CONTRACTORS
+EMPLOYEES VS. INDEPENDENT CONTRACTORS: What is the difference?

 Hiring independent contractors instead of employees has increased in popularity in recent years.
 Younger generations are seeking more freedom in their work and modern companies are happy to avoid the paperwork and added expense of having employees on their payroll.
 While the principal-independent contractor relationship does provide benefits to both the principal and the independent contractor, mis-categorizing the relationship can create legal problems down the road.